 City-based structure with franchises

-This is the biggie, really – Overwatch teams will be based around cities, much in the same way NBA, NFL, or soccer teams are.
-In fact, those sports teams are exactly who Blizzard want to own the Overwatch squads.
-The aim is to, eventually, have a local team for major cities throughout the world, from LA to London, Seoul to Shanghai.
+This is the biggie, really – Overwatch teams are based around cities, much in the same way as NBA, NFL, or soccer teams.
+In fact, those sports teams are exactly who Blizzard targeted to own the Overwatch squads, hence the big backing of teams like Boston Uprising.
+The aim is to, eventually, have a local team for major cities throughout the world, far beyond the twelve starters.
 They’ll be as relevant and valuable to that city as a well-performing major sports franchise.

-What this also means is that there’s unlikely to be relegation from the league.
+What this also means is that there’s unlikely to ever be relegation from the league.
 Teams may move city, dump most of their players between seasons, or generally restructure, but they won’t ever be removed – the Golden State Warriors didn’t make the NBA playoffs for 12 years in the ‘90s and early ‘00s, now they’re one of the strongest teams of all time.
+In 2008 the Seattle SuperSonics became the Oaklahoma City Thunder, and had much more success in their new city than the old.
 That’s the ebb and flow that’s wanted.

 50/50 revenue split with teams